-Foods rich in vitamin D include salmon, canned tuna, egg yolks, mushrooms, sardines and cod liver oil.
+Foods rich in vitamin D include salmon, canned tuna, egg yolks, mushrooms, sardines, and cod liver oil.
 Milk, and often cereal and orange juice, are fortified with vitamin D. Whew!
-You don’t have to take a spoonful of cod liver oil every day.
-Finally, supplements are readily available with the recommended daily allowance for those aged 1-70 years being 600 IU and 800 IU for adults over 70.
+You don’t have to take a spoonful of cod liver oil daily.
+Finally, supplements are readily available, with the recommended daily allowance for those aged 1-70 years being 600 IU and 800 IU for adults over 70.

 Sunlight and Vitamin D are Related

 How are sunlight and Vitamin D even related?
 Simply put, sun exposure causes our amazing bodies to produce this vitamin from a type of cholesterol.
 It takes very little sunlight to make this happen, around 15 minutes of exposure about two times a week.
-And remember, you get UV exposure through the windows in your car and home and even a little through your sunscreen.
-No need to seek out extra sun and increase the risk of skin cancer…and wrinkles…and sun spots…and saggy skin…
+And remember, you get UV exposure through the windows in your car and home and even a little through sunscreen.
+So there is no need to seek out the sun; it increases the risk of skin cancer… wrinkles… sun spots…and saggy skin…

-Tanning beds are never the answer and greatly increase the risk of melanoma.
+Tanning beds are never the answer and significantly increase the risk of melanoma.
 They are carcinogens, just like nicotine.
-If cigarettes increased vitamin D levels, would you take up smoking just to get some extra vitamins?
+If cigarettes increased vitamin D levels, would you take up smoking to get some extra vitamins?
 Nope, you would find a better way!

-The long and the short of it: you can get plenty of vitamin D without risking the health of your skin.
-Enjoy the sun but protect yourself out there!
+The long and the short of it is that you can get plenty of vitamin D without risking the health of your skin.
+Enjoy the sun, but protect yourself out there!